fzi-forschungszentrum-informatik/gpu-voxels/icmaker/README.md

 Project icmaker is intended to be used for building the various interchange libraries.

+It is published under BSD license.
+See LICENSE for more details.

 How to build IC libraries with IcMaker
 ======================================